net-lisias-ksph/Humans/README.md

-# Humans-
+# Humans!
-human astronauts props in ksp
+Adds human spacesuit prop that can be deployed like ground science to install drop gamedata folder into your ksp folder